lana-k/sqliteviz/README.md

 Press `Run` button in the top toolbar or use `Ctrl+r` or `Ctrl+Enter`(`Cmd+r` or `Cmd+Enter` for MacOS) keyboard shortcut to execute a query in the current opened tab.

-> **Note:**  Running is not available if neither a database nor CSV was not chosen or a query for the current tab is not specified.
+> **Note:**  Running is not available if neither a database nor CSV was chosen or a query for the current tab is not specified.

 The query result will be displayed in the result panel in table mode (fig. 5).